apache/incubator-taverna-commandline/README.md

 After [building](#building), see the `taverna-commandline-product/target`
 directory.
-Inside you should find a folder like `apache-taverna-commandline-3.1.0-incubating/` which contain the built Apache Taverna Command Line product.
+Inside you should find a folder like `apache-taverna-commandline-3.1.0-incubating/` which contain the built Apache Taverna Command-line Tool product.

 If you prefer a ZIP file, then instead build with the Maven `-Prelease` option.
 You can then unzip at a location of your choice.

-If you are running on Windows you may need to put Taverna Command Line in a folder high in the disk hierarchy (e.g. `C:\Taverna`), this helps avoid problems with Windows path length restrictions.
+If you are running on Windows you may need to put Taverna Command-line Tool in a folder high in the disk hierarchy (e.g. `C:\Taverna`), this helps avoid problems with Windows path length restrictions.